Vegan Sweet Potato Waffles

 I LOVE waffles.
 I resisted getting a waffle maker for years (#smallkitchenproblems) but now all I wanna do is WAFFLE.
-And yet somehow, these homemade sweet potato waffles are my very first waffle recipe!
-I’m a wee bit obsessed with these ones because they are packed with good-for-you ingredients like sweet potato, oats and flax and they have a comforting, moist texture that doesn’t even need a lot of maple syrup.
-Except, of course, you have to have some maple syrup.
-Gotta support all those Canadian maple farms…
+And yet somehow, these homemade sweet potato waffles are my very first waffle recipe, and I’m a wee bit obsessed with them!

 How to make sweet potato waffles